Zistack/Satisfactory-Optimizer/README.md

 # Appendix

+## nodes-types-file: ["Node Type", ...]

+The contents of the node types file is a list of strings, where each string identifies a type of node.

-## items-file: ["Item", ...]
+## well-types-file: ["Well Type", ...]

-The contents of the items file is simply a list of strings, where each string is the name of an item.
+The contents of the well types file is a list of strings, where each string identifies a type of well.

+## items-file: {"Item": {*}}

+The contents of the items file is a dictionary, where the keys are the names of items.

+The values are also dictionaries, optionally containing one field: "max_flow_rate".
+The max flow rate specifies the maximum attainable flow rate for an item traveling through a single conduit (belt/pipe/etc...).

 ## machines-file: ["Machine", ...]

-The contents of the machines file is simply a list of strings, where each string is the name of a machine.
+The contents of the machines file is a list of strings, where each string identifies a type of machine.

 ## recipes-file: {"Recipe": {*}, ...}

 The contents of the recipes file is a dictionary/object, where the keys are the recipe names, and the values are the recipe objects.
 Each recipe object has a number of fields which describe the recipe.

+### "node_type": "Node Type" (optional)

+For node extraction recipes, this specifies the node type that the recipe may be used upon.
+This field is mutually exclusive with "well_type" and "inputs".

+### "well_type": "Well Type" (optional)

+For well extraction recipes, this specifies the well type that the recipe may be used upon.
+This field is mutually exclusive with "node_type" and "inputs".

+### "resource": "Resource" (optional)

+For node and well extraction recipes, this specifies the resource produced by the recipe.
+This is only compatible with recipes that specify either the "node_type" or "well_type" fields.
+If left unspecified, the node recipe is assumed not to produce any items.

+### "rate": Real (optional)

+For node extraction recipes, this specifies the production rate of the output resource in items per minute.

+### "purity_rates": {"Purity": Real}

+For well extraction recipes, this specifies the production rates per satellite of the given purity.

-### "inputs": {"Item": Real, ...}
+### "inputs": {"Item": Real, ...} (optional)

 Specifies the inputs of the recipe.
+This field is mutually exclusive with "node_type" and "well_type".

-### "outputs": {"Item": Real, ...}
+### "outputs": {"Item": Real, ...} (optional)

 Specifies the outputs of the recipe.
+If the recipe does not specify a "node_type" or "well_type" field, then this field must be used to specify any outputs.
+Otherwise, the "resource" and "rate" or "purity_rates" fields must be used.

 ### "time": Real